AZHenley/goforth/README.md

 # goforth

 An interpreter for a small dialect of Forth written in Go.
-Forth is a stack-based programming language that looks like this...

 Fibonacci sequence:
 ```